Metronidazole chemistry

 Another method involves the reaction of chlorohydrin with ammonia in the presence of hydrochloric acid, leading to the formation of 2-amino-5-nitroimidazole.
 This intermediate is then further reacted to produce metronidazole.

-See also Spiramycine metronidazole soleil
+See also Taking metronidazole and azithromycin together

 These methods of metronidazole preparation ensure the high purity and quality of the final product, making it suitable for medical use.